 A more straightforward product or a prototype is critical to validate your startup business ideas.
 Don’t wait until you have the final version.

 Instead, build just a part of the product and get it out there as soon as possible so you can see if there is any interest.
-If there is, feel free to keep working on it and improve it.
+Feel free to keep working on it and improve it if there is.
 Then release that sooner too.

 Add features and upgrade it all the time from then on as innovation must become a habit in today’s startup world, where things change quickly.